nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 #### Permissions

-Collaborators have the following level of access and permissions for the working group.
+Contributors have the following level of access and permissions for the working group.

 - Have access to public slack channel.
 This does not currently exist, but will be created some time in the near future.
 - Have **INSERT PERMISSION/ORG LEVEL INFORMATION HERE** access on github.
 - May participate in working group meetings when space allows.

-Collaborators **DO NOT** have permission to do the following.
+Contributors **DO NOT** have permission to do the following.

-- Collaborators can not speak for the working group in outreach, emails, etc. unless explicitly given permission by members.
+- Contributors can not speak for the working group in outreach, emails, etc. unless explicitly given permission by members.
-- Collaborators do not have access to private working group communications (e.g. private slack channel, emails sent to the working group email address).
+- Contributors do not have access to private working group communications (e.g. private slack channel, emails sent to the working group email address).